spacerumsfeld-code/create-nextpt-app/README.md

-# Create a Next.JS App with Prisma and TypeScript.
+# Create a Next.JS App with Prisma and TypeScript

 Simple Next.JS boilerplate for initializing a Next.JS project with Prisma ORM and TypeScript.